waelabdrabbo/gateways-management-client/README.md

 The project provides a REST service for performing CRUD operations on gateways and their devices.
 The service enforces validation rules for gateway fields and limits the number of peripheral devices to 10 per gateway.

 ## Installation
+Run `npm install` to install all the dependencies

 Run `npm run dev` for a dev server.
 Navigate to `http://localhost:5173/`.
 The app will automatically reload if you change any of the source files.